Sayan751/au2-data-grid/package/README.md

 The previous example dealt with a static list of objects.
 However, it is often the case, that the data, shown in the grid, is fetched from a backend service.
-The integration with a backend service is supported by configuring the content model for paging.
+The integration with a backend service is supported by configuring the paging options for the content model.
+Note that it is possible to integrate with a backend service with and without paging.

+### With paging

+Let us first see how to integrate with a backend service with paging, as it is probably the most common scenario.
 To this end, we can modify the previous example, as follows:

 ```typescript